-The automatic assembly of fractured 3D objects is a groundbreaking idea, and recently, a significant progress has been made, see for example [Huang et al. 2006] and the references therein.
-An exhaustive review of all existing automatic assembly methods is clearly out of the scope of this paper.
-Nevertheless, we state that the automatic techniques are generally based on pair wise matching of either geometric or photometric features.
-Geometric pair wise matching has been proposed by [Papaioannou et al. 2001] by estimating the curvature, and by [Huang et al. 2006] by using a feature-based approach in combination with a non-penetrating iterative closest point algorithm (ICP; [Besl and McKay 1992]).
-Other pair wise matching approaches for shards of pottery surfaces estimate axis/profile curves ([Willis et al. 2003; Kampel and Sablatnig 2004]), but they are limited to surfaces of revolution.
-Photometric pair wise matching has been proposed by [Sagiroglu and Eril 2005] by estimating the photographic affinity between neighbouring fragments: the texture outside the border of the fragments is predicted using texture synthesis.
+The automatic assembly of fractured 3D objects is a challenging idea, and recently, a significant progress has been made; see, for example, Huang et al. [2006] and the references therein.
+An exhaustive review of all existing automatic assembly methods is clearly out of the scope of this article.
+Nevertheless, we state that the automatic techniques are generally based on pairwise matching of either geometric or photometric features.
+Geometric pairwise matching has been proposed by Papaioannou et al. [2001] by estimating the curvature, and by Huang et al. [2006] by using a feature-based approach in combination with a nonpenetrating iterative closest point algorithm (ICP; [Besl and McKay 1992]).
+Other pairwise matching approaches for shards of pottery surfaces estimate axis/profile curves [Willis et al. 2003; Kampel and Sablatnig 2004], but they are limited to surfaces of revolution.
+Photometric pairwise matching has been proposed by Sagiroglu and Erçil [2005] by estimating the photographic affinity between neighboring fragments: the texture outside the border of the fragments is predicted using texture synthesis.

-To our knowledge, all the automatic methods rely on pair wise matching that is propagated bottom-up to reconstruct the fractured object.
+To our knowledge, all the automatic methods rely on pairwise matching that is propagated bottomup to reconstruct the fractured object.
 Consequently, they fail when entire fragments are missing, or when the fragments are strongly deteriorated by, for example, erosion, weathering, or impact damages.